mayswind/AriaNg/README.md

 # AriaNg
-A Better Frontend for Aria2 (Under construction)
+A Better Frontend for Aria2

 ## Features
 1. Pure Html & Javascript, no back-end code